thanhtungvudata/thanhtungvudata.github.io/_posts/2025-03-05-cinemood3-udpate.md

   - ⏳ **Runtime**
   - 🖼️ **Movie Poster** (Fetched dynamically via URL)
   - 📝 **LLM-generated explanation** of why these movies fit the user's mood

+## **Why is RAG a Better Method for This App?**
+✅ **Scalable Retrieval**: Instead of embedding and processing all movies in a single LLM prompt, **RAG retrieves only the most relevant movie embeddings** from a **vector database** (e.g., ChromaDB, FAISS, Pinecone) at runtime.
+This enables the app to **efficiently scale to thousands or millions of movies** while maintaining fast response times.

+✅ **Better Mood Validation**: By **embedding user inputs** and comparing them against a predefined set of **valid moods** using **cosine similarity in a high-dimensional vector space**, the system ensures that only moods with **high semantic relevance** are considered valid.
+This prevents misclassification and improves mood-based filtering.

+✅ **Reduced LLM Hallucination**: Instead of relying on the LLM to generate recommendations from its internal knowledge, **RAG retrieves actual metadata from an external database**.
+The LLM only processes **verified movie details** (e.g., titles, descriptions, genres), ensuring that all recommendations are **based on real, retrievable content**.

+✅ **Improved Ranking**: Standard LLM-based ranking often relies on simple text similarity measures (e.g., token-level similarity or TF-IDF-based heuristics), which do not effectively capture **latent relationships between moods and movie metadata**.
+Now, using **embedding-based similarity scoring**, the system computes the **cosine similarity between the user's mood embedding and movie metadata embeddings** (title, overview, tagline).
+This enables **context-aware ranking**, ensuring that the most semantically relevant movies are prioritized over those with only superficial text similarity.

 ## **Results & Improvements**
 With this RAG-based approach, the **movie recommendations are more accurate, scalable, and explainable**.
 The app now: